open5e/open5e/content/srd/Spellcasting/spell-descriptions.md

 An audible alarm produces the sound of a hand bell for 10 seconds within 60 feet.

 #### Alter Self

-> *2nd-­level transmutation*
->
+##### 2nd level transmutation

-> **Casting Time:** 1 action **Range:** Self **Components:** V, S
+**Casting Time:** 1 action

->
+**Range:** Self

+**Components:** V, S

-> **Duration:** Concentration, up to 1 hour
+**Duration:** Concentration, up to 1 hour

 You assume a different form.
 When you cast the spell, choose one of the following options, the effects of which last for the duration of the spell.
 While the spell lasts, you can end one option as an action to gain the benefits of a different one.

-***Aquatic Adaptation.*** You adapt your body to an aquatic environment, sprouting gills and growing webbing between your fingers.
+Aquatic Adaptation.
+You adapt your body to an aquatic environment, sprouting gills and growing webbing between your fingers.
 You can breathe underwater and gain a swimming speed equal to your walking speed.

-***Change Appearance.*** You transform your appearance.
+Change Appearance.
+You transform your appearance.
 You decide what you look like, including your height, weight, facial features, sound of your voice, hair length, coloration, and distinguishing characteristics, if any.
 You can make yourself appear as a member of another race, though none of your statistics change.
 You also can’t appear as a creature of a different size than you, and your basic shape stays the same; if you’re bipedal, you can’t use this spell to become quadrupedal, for instance.
 At any

 time for the duration of the spell, you can use your action to change your appearance in this way again.

-***Natural Weapons.*** You grow claws, fangs, spines, horns, or a different natural weapon of your choice.
+Natural Weapons.
+You grow claws, fangs, spines, horns, or a different natural weapon of your choice.
 Your unarmed strikes deal 1d6 bludgeoning, piercing, or slashing damage, as appropriate to the natural weapon you chose, and you are proficient with your unarmed strikes.
 Finally, the natural weapon is magic and you have a +1 bonus to the attack and damage rolls you make using it.

 #### Animal Messenger

-> *2nd-­level enchantment (ritual)*
->
+##### 2nd level enchantment (ritual)

-> **Casting Time:** 1 action
+**Casting Time:** 1 action

->
-> **Range:** 30 feet
+**Range:** 30 feet

->
-> **Components:** V, S, M (a morsel of food)
+**Components:** V, S, M (a morsel of food)

->
-> **Duration:** 24 hours
+**Duration:** 24 hours

 By means of this spell, you use an animal to deliver a message.
 Choose a Tiny beast you can see within range, such as a squirrel, a blue jay, or a bat.
-You specify a location, which you must have visited, and a recipient who matches a general description, such as “a man or woman dressed in the uniform of the town guard” or “a red-­haired dwarf wearing a pointed hat.”
-You also speak a message of up to twenty-­five words.
+You specify a location, which you must have visited, and a recipient who matches a general description, such as “a man or woman dressed in the uniform of the town guard” or “a red haired dwarf wearing a pointed hat.”
+You also speak a message of up to twenty five words.
 The target beast travels for the duration of the spell toward the specified location, covering about 50 miles per 24 hours for a flying messenger, or 25 miles for other animals.